Table of Contents

 - Mumbai Metro Line 3 stations

-- Impact of the Colaba-Bandra-SEEPZ line on real estate
+- Colaba Bandra SEEPZ metro: Impact on real estate

-The Colaba-Bandra-SEEPZ line, also called Line 3 of the Mumbai Metro, is an ongoing project being implemented by the Mumbai Metro Rail Corporation Limited (MMRCL).
-When completed, the 33.5-km-long line will be the first underground metro line in Mumbai, with 27 stations.
+The Colaba Bandra Seepz metro, also called Mumbai metro line 3, is an ongoing project being implemented by the Mumbai Metro Rail Corporation Limited (MMRCL).
+When completed, the 33.5-km-long Mumbai metro line 3 will be the first underground metro line in Mumbai, with 27 stations.
+Presently, of the 33 km underground tunnel, only 1.5km remains to be done.

-The original deadline for Line 3 was 2016 but owing to various legal disputes and environmental issues arising out of its construction, it is now expected to be completed in 2021.
+The original deadline for Mumbai Metro Line 3 was 2016 but owing to various legal disputes and environmental issues arising out of its construction, it is now expected to be completed in 2024.
 Full-fledged construction activities commenced on May 18, 2017, when officials notified the concerned authorities that any further delay would escalate the cost of the project by as much as Rs 4 crores per day.
-Line 3 will be implemented in phases and the first phase will connect Aarey Milk Colony to Mumbai airport.
-This section of the corridor is expected to be opened by December 2021 and the remaining section, up to Cuffe Parade, will open by mid 2022.
+Mumbai Metro Line 3 will be implemented in phases and the first phase will connect Aarey Milk Colony to Mumbai airport.

 Mumbai Metro Line 3 connectivity and route

-Line 3 will provide commuters connectivity to other metro lines, as well as the suburban railways.
-Under the original plan, there was no direct connectivity to the airport and commuters would have to exit the metro station, come up to ground level and cross a road on foot, to reach Mumbai airport.
-However, the MMRCL was directed by former chief minister Devendra Fadnavis to provide direct access from the metro, to the airport and Mumbai Central railway station.
+Mumbai Metro Line 3 will provide commuters connectivity to other metro lines, as well as the suburban railways.
+Under the original Mumbai Metro Line 3 plan, there was no direct connectivity to the airport and commuters would have to exit the metro station, come up to ground level and cross a road on foot, to reach Mumbai airport.
+However, the MMRCL was directed by former chief minister Devendra Fadnavis to provide direct access from the Mumbai Metro Line 3, to the airport and Mumbai Central railway station.

-The following are the stations with interchanges on Line 3 of the Mumbai Metro:
+The following are the stations with interchanges on Mumbai Metro Line 3:

 - Churchgate – Western Line